apawsey/docs/overview.md

  - Venue
  - Start Date/Time
  - End Date/Time
+ - isExternal
+ - External URL (if `isExternal`==`true`)
- - Ticketing Status (ie "On Sale", "Sold Out", "Closed", "Ended")
+ - Ticketing Status (ie `On Sale`, `Sold Out`, `Closed`, `Ended`)
  - Ticket Allocation(s)

-### Ticket Allocation
+### URS

+ - An `Organization Admin` and `Organization User` should be able to create a new event
+ - An `Organization Admin` and `Organization User` should be able to update event details
+ - An `Organization Admin` and `Organization User` should be able to update the on sale status of an event
+ - An organization member should be able to search for an event
+ - An organization member should be able to see a list of all events

+## Inventory Management

 Each Event can have multiple Ticket Allocations (or ticket "types").

+### Ticket Allocations

 Each Ticket allocation might have the following attributes:
  - Name (ie. "General Admission", "VIP", "GA Early Bird")
  - Description
  - Quantity Available